MRCD is pleased to announce the next Cohort of its training program

 Successful completion of the courses provides an opportunity to be selected for a 3 - 6 month farm/agricultural apprenticeship.
 This includes 1:1 mentorship, training and access to land to apply the skills and knowledge from the introductory and advanced courses in agroecology.
 Motivated individuals will be supported to apply for USDA funding for their own farm or agricultural microenterprise.

-We are currently recruiting for the second cohort of emerging farmers.
+We are currently recruiting for the next cohort of emerging farmers.

 *Due to Covid-19 restrictions, courses will initially be held virtually via Google Classroom, and tbd when the in-person cohort sessions may safely begin.

-** Candidates that complete introductory and advanced agroecology will be eligible to apply for an agricultural apprenticeship
+** Candidates that complete the full agroecology course will be eligible to apply for an agricultural apprenticeship

 Next AFFP Cohort dates: